How to Display File Size in Linux in Human Readable Format

 TL;DR

 Understanding file sizes in a Linux environment is crucial for developers, sysadmins, and power users.
 With the vast amounts of data you handle on a daily basis, being able to display file size in Linux in a human-readable format can greatly enhance your productivity and decision-making.
-In this comprehensive guide, I’ll explore various methods to display file size in Linux.
+In this comprehensive guide, I’ll explore various methods to display human readable file size in Linux.
 I will also discover some common errors and best practices to follow when checking file size.

-How to Display File Size in Linux
+How to Display Human Readable File Size in Linux

 1. ls Command